MobClub/SMSSDK-for-iOS/README.md

 ##Step2：Import the SDK

-        Drag  SMSSDK this folder into the project,like this:
+ Drag  this folder of the SMSSDK into the project,like this:
 ![](http://ww1.sinaimg.cn/mw690/9fbf66d3gw1f6qr5m7cohj20yj0rpdrl.jpg)

 ##Step3: Add libraries